Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 - Added "The Highest Mountain" action for Geologists.
 This is a small JE to search for the highest mountain in the Himalayas.
 - Added a third tab for geologists (organization) for better overview.

+Naturalist:
+- The Botanical Expedition is now a 2 year expedition and will activate a Journal Entry.
+This should help to not lose the Naturalist in the Jungle.

 Submarine Cable:
 - Complete Rework of the Transatlantic Cable.
 Transatlantic Cable is only one of three Submarine Cables.
 - Added Suez India Cable.
 This expedition becomes available after the Transatlantic Cable.